MicrosoftDocs/azure-devops-docs/docs/services.md

 ms.assetid: D861983F-CC66-4314-A3C6-E2F30A37923D
 ms.manager: douge
 ms.author: kaelli
-ms.date: 12/07/2016
+ms.date: 08/15/2017
 ---

-# Essential services provided with Team Services and TFS
+# A tour of services provided with Team Services and TFS
 <b>Team Services | TFS 2017 | TFS 2015  </b>

 Team Services and TFS provide an integrated set of services and tools to manage your software projects, from planning and development through testing and deployment.
 Services are delivered through a client-server model, many of which are delivered through an easy-to-use web-based interface that you can access from all major browsers on any platform.
 Web services are access through the following five main hubs: